A declaration or assurance that one will do a particular thing or that guarantees that a particular thing will happen. Verb

 Why haven’t we heard of these other movies?

-AC: “Well, Pieces of Silver is out there, but it was my first script.
-OP Winchester has been optioned before.
-It’s currently under option.”
+AC: “Pieces of Silver is out to market, but it was my first script.
+OP Winchester has been optioned three times, but no takers.
+It’s currently available.”

 Why aren’t there more films dealing with men in pain?